Who is the South Norwood Community Festival (SNCF)?

 Lost Children

 If you lose your child immediately report to St John Ambulance near the Control Centre and Big Red Bus.
 Security will close all gates and start a search with yourself and our staff.
-Please do NOT ask anyone to announce your child's name on any PA.
+Please do NOT ask anyone to announce your child's name on a PA.

 Who is the festival in aid of?